DTL2020/AveragePlus/README.md

 ## Average ##

-A simple plugin that calculates weighted average of multiple frames.
+A plugin that calculates different averages of multiple clips.
+Based on the Average plugin.

 ### Usage
 ```